cyckl/tweeter/README.md

-# Tweeter 2
+# Tweeter 3
-A mock Twitter embed generator bot for Discord, now written in Go.
+A mock Twitter embed generator bot for Discord, written in Go.

 ## Building
 1. Install Go